Sunday, August 15, 2021

 John’s playlist of playlists follows this entertaining memoir.

-Visit holyjohn.substack.com for a more updated feel.
+Visit holyjohn.substack.com for updates since 2022, and a more updated feel.

 I remember my dad coming into my room—I had just turned on my stereo, probably to crank some Metallica so I could focus on my sophomore trig homework—and telling me I was “addicted” to music.